Mike2081/scratch-paint/README.md

 Use the "eraser" button to clean up your mistaskes or use the "clear" button to start a new master piece.

-If you would like to save your art click the "download" button below.
+If you would like to save your art click the "download" button.

 # Installation

 ### Getting Started

-1. Hit "Code" and download the zip folder to download a copy of the repo
+1. Hit the green "Code" button on repo page and download the zip folder to download a copy of the repo

 2. open zip folder